A dark blue background with light blue checks. In the middle is the health literacy matters 2026 poster

 Let’s tackle this inequality gap and create health literate information for all:

-• Make information easy to access, use and navigate
+• Make engaging information which is easy to access and use.

-Health literate information is not ‘dumbed down’, it helps ‘level up’.
+Health literate information is not ‘dumbed down’, it promotes equity.

 Health literacy matters